 Botanical Colour at your Fingertips

-My easy-to-follow book called Botanical Colour at your Fingertips gives you an approachable yet thorough introduction to natural dyeing.
+My easy-to-follow book Botanical Colour at your Fingertips gives you an approachable yet thorough introduction to natural dyeing.

 I'll show you how you can extract dye from just about any plant from the garden, wild or kitchen to create long lasting colours on a range of plant fabrics and yarn.

 Focused on cellulose fibres, such as cotton and linen, this book will guide you through the ancient process of soya milk mordanting to achieve rich and colourfast results.